entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-bundle-filters.md

 </table>

 ### Example
-Here an example of the metadata for a ecr bundle containg micro-frontends, some microservices, pages and page templates
+Here an example of the metadata for a ecr bundle containg micro-frontends, some microservices and page templates

 ```
 apiVersion: entando.org/v1